stiftungpfadfinden/stripe-preprocessor/README.md

 payment types within Stripe only.
 This is very useful if you want to use PayPal via Stripe, because PayPal is not available as a payment intent in the [Stripe extension] settings.

 ### Contributions
-If you set up a standard contribution page in CiviCRM that uses multiple price levels your users can choose from, a contribution shows up in Stripe like this:

-#### Online-Zuwendung: <Contribution page name> 1234567 #01234567890abcdef01234567890abcdef
+If you set up a standard contribution page in CiviCRM that uses multiple price levels your users can choose from, a contribution shows up in Stripe like  **Online-Zuwendung: <Contribution page name> 1234567 #01234567890abcdef01234567890abcdef**

 To find out the name of the person that contributed, you need to click onto every Stripe transaction because the name isn't in the description line.
 Stripe also sets up an unnecessary "product" called **Contribution level** or whatever you called the price levels of your contributions.

 ### Events
-If you set up an event with different price levels, the payment shows up in Strip something like
+If you set up an event with different price levels, the payment shows up in Strip something like ** Online-Veranstaltungsanmeldung: 1234567 #01234567890abcdef01234567890abcdef**

-#### Online-Veranstaltungsanmeldung: 1234567 #01234567890abcdef01234567890abcdef
 You can't see the name of the person who signed up in the description.
 Items people chose for the event are shown as **Please select an item** etc. instead of just the item name.

 ## How to change data before it gets sent to Stripe